 2017: ‘Moonlight’ wins Best Picture

-Although “La La Land” was accidentally announced as the 2017 Best Picture winner, the prize actually went to Barry Jenkins’ “Moonlight.”
+Although “La La Land” was infamously accidentally announced as the Best Picture winner at the 2017 Academy Awards; the prize actually went to Barry Jenkins’ “Moonlight.”
 The film tells the story of a young Black gay man named Chiron as he grows up and comes to terms with his identity.
-It made history as the first LGBTQ+ movie and the first movie with an all-Black cast to take home Hollywood’s top prize.
+It made history as the first LGBTQ+ movie and the first movie with an all-Black cast to take home the top prize.

 2018: ‘A Fantastic Woman’ wins Best Foreign Language Film

-The Chilean drama “A Fantastic Woman” centers on Marina (Daniela Vega), a trans singer who fights to work through her grief after her boyfriend suddenly dies.
+The Chilean drama “A Fantastic Woman” centers on Marina (Daniela Vega), a trans singer who fights to work through her grief after the sudden death of her boyfriend.
 When Vega appeared onstage at the 2018 Oscars, she made history as the first openly trans person to present at the awards ceremony.
 “A Fantastic Woman” went on to become the first Chilean movie to win an Academy Award.

 2018: ‘Love, Simon’ tells a gay high school love story

 Based on bisexual author Becky Albertalli’s book “Simon vs. the Homo Sapiens Agenda,” the film follows a closeted high schooler who falls for an anonymous gay classmate with whom he’s been speaking online.
 “Love, Simon” is regarded as the first movie by a major Hollywood studio to feature a gay lead character.